Learning Video Representations from Textual Web Supervision: Introduction

-The primary idea behind our approach is to use these pieces of text directly.
-This stands in contrast to recent work~\cite{ghadiyaram2019large} in which the metadata is used indirectly, by using it to infer a class label for each example.
-Class labels seem like a natural choice for webly-supervised learning, as these are the most common form of supervision in strongly-supervised learning.
-However, class labels come from a closed vocabulary, while text is open-ended and therefore is necessarily more descriptive.
+One advantage of using text from internet videos is that the text is open-ended and therefore more descriptive than class labels.
 Consider the title ``Outdoor free-climbing in Yosemite''.
-If we reduce this title to the class label ``rock climbing'', we are ignoring important information about the scene and the specific type of action, potentially missing out on valuable supervisory signal.
-In our experiments, we demonstrate that using text, and using multiple sources of text, translates into improved downstream performance.
-We compare our method with other webly-supervised approaches, showing that our method produces video representations which improve downstream performance by 2.2\% on HMDB-51~\cite{kuehne2011hmdb} (Section~\ref{sec:experiments}).
+In supervised learning, this video would be labeled ``rock climbing'', but this label ignores important information about the scene and the specific type of action, potentially missing out on valuable supervisory signal.
+In our experiments, we demonstrate that using text, and using multiple sources of text, translates into impressive downstream performance, without the need for class labels during pre-training.
+We compare our method with other self-supervised and cross-modal approaches, showing that our method produces video representations which improve downstream performance by 8.9\% on HMDB-51~\cite{kuehne2011hmdb} and 2.1\% on UCF~101~\cite{soomro2012dataset} (Section~\ref{sec:experiments}).

 Another advantage of this approach is that the amount of available data is immense; e.g.\ over 500 hours of content is uploaded every minute to YouTube alone~\cite{tubefilter2019}, and each video is labeled with text.
-To leverage this data, we propose a data collection process called Web Videos and Text (WVT).
-In our approach, we use a text-based video search engine to query for common words and collect a large, uncurated video dataset and their matched pieces of text.
-Using this process, we collect 70 million videos, and the resulting dataset, WVT-70M, is 100 times larger than Kinetics~\cite{kay2017kinetics}.
-This dataset is, to the best of our knowledge, the largest existing video dataset for webly-supervised learning (Section~\ref{sec:dataset}).
+To leverage this data, we propose a data collection process called Weak Textual Supervision (WTS).
+We use a text-based video search engine to query for common words and collect a large-scale video dataset with matched pieces of text metadata.
+Using this process, we collect a dataset of 70 million videos, which is comparable in scale to the recent HowTo100M dataset~\cite{miech2019howto100m}, but includes paired metadata, is drawn from a higher number of unique videos (70M vs 1M), and is not limited to only instructional videos (Section~\ref{sec:dataset}).
+Few truly large-scale video datasets like ours are currently available (Table~\ref{tab:datasets}), and even fewer are available publicly.
+We intend to release the list of videos used in our experiments to facilitate future research.